 Maybe you work next to a trainline or have very heavy neighbours, and the machine has experienced a vibration as train or neighbour has passed and shifted the material slightly between etching and cutting.

 The entire sheet would be out of alignment and all 50 parts would likely be scrap.

 Cutting one part out at a time ensures, that, if your machine does experience a wobble, you might lose one or two parts but not all 50.

 Again, this is an extreme example, but hopefully one that serves the purpose to illustrate the benefit of cutting out parts as they finish, rather than running all the etching and inner holes first then going back to cut the outer profiles from the start.

 So what’s the quickest and easiest way to set this up?
 Or do I have to select every element in program and individually set the cutting order?

 Once again, we turn to our Tame Superuser for the tips and tricks you need to keep you running as efficiently as possible.

 Some say that cutting order is like feng shui for the laser, and, that if you were to look at his programs, they would resemble the manufacturing equivalent of a Japanese rock garden.

 All we know is that he is called Russ.

 Big thanks to Russ as always with the production and editing of these videos.
-If you are unsure about any of the topics covered in our blogs or in these tutorials, please don’t hesitate to get in touch with our friendly experts on 01737 826902 or at firstname.lastname@example.org.
+If you are unsure about any of the topics covered in our blogs or in these tutorials, please request a call back or, talk to one of our laser marking specialists by going to our contact page – link below.